epurpur/python-intro/README.md

 # Let's Get to It (hopefully everyone is done installing)
 * open spyder [it looks like this](spyder.png)
+* We are using Anaconda/Spyder today as it seems to be widely used throughout UVA.
+Adapted for data scientists
   * text editor
   * variable explorer
   * console